raspberrypilearning/ultrasonic-theremin/en/step_5.md

 --- /task ---

 --- task ---
 Now you can return the `tone_range` multiplied by the `distance_value`, added to the `min_tone`, to get the value of the midi note to be played.
-As this will be a floating point number, it needs to be converted to an integer.
+As this is a floating point number, it needs to be converted to an integer.

 --- code ---
 ---